What is a New Zealand Work Visa?

 To apply for a Post-Study Work Visa, graduates must have completed an acceptable qualification in New Zealand.
 The application process involves submitting evidence of the qualification, a job offer (if applicable), and meeting health and character requirements.

-Who Is Eligible for a Post-Study Work Visa?
+Who Is Eligible for a Post Study Work Visa?

 Eligibility for a Post-Study Work Visa generally requires completing an acceptable qualification in New Zealand.
 This includes courses at a degree level or higher, or specific diplomas that meet the duration and level requirements.